 “Hi, I thought you were beautiful and wanted to come meet you”

 On the surface, this sounds like a compliment.
-And just reading it, it seems obvious why this hypothetical guy is coming to talk to this hypothetical girl.
+And reading it, it seems obvious why this hypothetical guy is talking to this hypothetical girl.

-But if he comes up to her with his shoulders down, a blank stare on his face or possibly even a lot of nervous energy it will feel off to her.
+But if he comes up to her with his shoulders down, a blank stare on his face or overwhelmingly nervous energy it will feel off to her.
 The same is true if this guy were to talk to you.
 You would get the creeps, but again you’ll likely describe it using different words.
-Like saying something is off about the guy rather than calling him outright creepy.
-The reason is because it’s easy to lie but not as easy to fake everything else.
-The words say “I like you” while the body langauge says “I’m not happy to meet you”.
+Like saying something is off about the guy rather than calling him creepy.
+The reason is because it’s easy to lie with words but not as easy to fake everything else.
+The words say “I like you” while the body language says “I’m not happy to meet you”.
 It’s a competition of signals and even lacks signals that tell someone they’re happy to meet you.

 - Side Note: if you want to keep from being labeled creepy then here’s the short version.
 First, make sure that your body language, mannerisms, voice and everything else all say the same thing as your words.
 Second, don’t push people.
 And avoid making any of the 3 deadly charisma killers on this list (click to get it sent to you for free).